 Emerging Technology.
-The WSAB is impressed with new technologies that are being piloted and deployed including: SCE's fault current limiters, ground fault neutralizers, resonant grounding with arc suppression, and coil and resonant grounded transformers;32 SDG&E's technology for sensitive ground fault protection, sensitive profile relay settings, and high accuracy fault location;33 and PG&E's distribution fault anticipation and fault current limiting technology.34 This technology significantly reduces the size of the arcs in the event of a fault which increases worker safety and decreases the risk of ignition.
+The WSAB is impressed with new technologies that are being piloted and deployed including: SCE's fault current limiters, ground fault neutralizers, resonant grounding with arc suppression, and coil and resonant grounded transformers;31 SDG&E's technology for sensitive ground fault protection, sensitive profile relay settings, and high accuracy fault location;32 and PG&E's distribution fault anticipation and fault current limiting technology.33 This technology significantly reduces the size of the arcs in the event of a fault which increases worker safety and decreases the risk of ignition.
 If an ignition does occur, the risk of a high-consequence fire is reduced because the intensity of the arc is shorter, and the size of the arc is smaller.
-The WSAB encourages the IOUs to continue to explore technologies that reduce the risk of ignitions, recognize faults more quickly, and reduce the intensity of arcs.
-The IOUs could also explore different hardening methods that are used in other parts of the country that experience strong winds.
-For example, in Florida, where the utility lines are exposed to hurricanes and high-wind events, utilities often install guy wires to stabilize utility poles.
-Hardening measures like these could increase resiliency and allow for faster restoration times when utility lines do go out during a high-wind event.

 Grid Hardening Progress.
 All three IOUs appear to have made great progress in meeting their 2020 WMPs' grid hardening goals and objectives, and most plan on continuing to make progress in 2021.
-In 2020, SCE installed more than 960 circuit miles of covered conductor and plans to install 1,000 circuit miles in 2021 and 1,600 circuit miles in 2022.35 In contrast, Table 5-2 of SDG&E's WMP Update reports only 1.9 miles of covered conductor installation for its distribution system.
-However, SDG&E undergrounded 15.8 miles of electric lines and equipment in 2020 and plans to underground 25 miles in 2021,36 which is more undergrounding than the other IOUs.
-The WSAB is concerned about PG&E's reduced system hardening commitment from 342 line-miles in 2020 in HFTD to 180 line-miles in 2021.37 The reason for this reduction is unclear.
+In 2020, SCE installed more than 960 circuit miles of covered conductor and plans to install 1,000 circuit miles in 2021 and 1,600 circuit miles in 2022.34 In contrast, Table 5-2 of SDG&E's WMP Update reports only 1.9 miles of covered conductor installation for its distribution system.
+However, SDG&E undergrounded 15.8 miles of electric lines and equipment in 2020 and plans to underground 25 miles in 2021,35 which is more undergrounding than the other IOUs.
+The WSAB is concerned about PG&E's reduced system hardening commitment from 342 line-miles in 2020 in HFTD to 180 line-miles in 2021.36 The reason for this reduction is unclear.
 PG&E has the largest service area of the three IOUs and has the greatest number of lines to harden.